andypiper/sinatra-static-web/README.md

 Some sample / placeholder content is provided (styled with Bootstrap) but the expectation is that the user will replace the contents of the ``public`` directory with files for static serving by the Ruby app.

+Read more about the motivation for this [on my blog](http://andypiper.co.uk/2012/08/21/a-simple-website-on-cloud-foundry/).

 ## Overview

 This example uses: